Wildlander-mod/wildlander-mod.github.io/8-SkillAnalysis/Alteration.md

 Perk Required : Stability

 {: .note}
-Note: All spells are affected by this perk, not just alteration school.
+All spells are affected by this perk, not just alteration school.

 **Metamagical Empowerment**